 The first couple of calls you make will probably feel weird and a bit scary, but once you get a patter going you’ll be fine and you’ll wonder why you were ever worried in the first place.
 You’ll also have a new service to offer your clients!

-* If you’re going to do any type of credit control in the UK you may need to register for money laundering regulations.
-This HMRC web page lets you check whether you need to register or not.
+* If you’re going to do any type of credit control in the UK you may need to register under money laundering regulations (AML).
+This HMRC web page lets you check whether your Virtual Assistant business needs to register or not.